alemart/encantar-js/docs/api/resolution.md

 # Resolution

 A `Resolution` is a setting defined by a string.
 It is mapped to a size measured in pixels according to special rules.
-You may use it, for example, to change the resolution of a video captured by a webcam, to adjust the resolution of a video when it is processed by a tracker, or to set the rendering resolution of a virtual scene.
+You may use it, for example, to set the [resolution of the camera](camera-source.md#resolution), to adjust the [resolution of the tracker](image-tracker.md#resolution), or to set the [rendering resolution](viewport.md#resolution) of the virtual scene.

 The table below shows examples of how resolution strings are converted to pixels: